HHorimoto/waypoints_generator_csv/README.md

 ## How to Use
 The package provides three methods for generating waypoints, which can be selected via parameters in the launch file.
+The resulting csv file will be saved `graphs/`.

 ```shell
 $ roslaunch waypoints_generator_csv waypoints_generator_csv.launch